This guide shows you how to search logs and view log entries with the Legacy Logs Viewer.

 If you have identified an interesting log entry and want to identify other log entries associated with the same resource type, click More (⋮) at the far right of the line and select the option Show in resource context:

-In response to your action, the Logs Viewer:
+In response to your action, the Legacy Logs Viewer:

 - Pins the log entry.

-- Switches to the advanced filter interface and replaces the filter contents with a filter on the resource type.
+- Switches to the advanced query interface and replaces the query contents with a query on the resource type.

 - Refreshes the display.
 The pinned log entry is shown towards the bottom of the display.